4-Fluoroamphetamine: Usage

-4-FA is popular in the Netherlands where it is predominantly used for its specific effects (77% of users) rather than its legal status (18%).
+4-FA was popular in the Netherlands where it was predominantly used for its specific effects (77% of users) rather than its legal status (18%).
 4-FA has become illegal since May 2017.
+After it was banned, usage significantly decreased.
+Accurate statistics of usage are not available until 2020, but submitted samples to get tested were counted.
+In 2016 1.100 (10%) of samples tested for DIMS were 4-FA samples, in 2024 less than 50 4-FA samples were submitted.
+In 2020 0,3% of Dutch adults used 4-FA in the previous year, in 2024 this was just 0,1%.

 Effects

 The subjective effects of 4-fluoroamphetamine include euphoria which some find similar to the effects of MDMA and amphetamine, increased energy (stimulation), mood elevation, feelings of warmth and empathy, excessive talking, bruxism, and suppressed appetite (anorexic).
 The general course of effects involves primarily empathogenic effects for the first few hours, which fades out as increased stimulation develops over the next several hours.

 The dopamine reuptake inhibition produced by 4-FA is stronger than that of either 4-CA or 4-IA.
 4-FA also produces less hyperthermia than similar compounds such as PMA, 4-MTA and 4-methylamphetamine.

 4-FA has been described as producing a very mild "psychedelic" state, intermediate between that of amphetamine and MDMA.
 It is unclear whether this is related to induction of monoamine release or serotonin 5-HT_{2A} receptor agonism.

 Common acute side effects are nausea, headaches, increased heart rate and insomnia.